microsoft/vscode-edge-devtools/README.md

 #### Turning on Headless Mode

 By default, the extension will launch the browser in its own window.
 This means you get an extra browser icon in your task bar and you need to turn on casting to see the browser inside the editor.
-You can also choose "headless mode" to not have the browser open in an own window, but embed itself directly into VS Code.
+You can also choose "headless mode" to not have the browser open in an own window, but embed itself directly into Visual Studio Code.

 **Note**: In the past we had issues on Macintosh computers where the Microsoft Edge instance reported itself as "inactive" when the window wasn't visible.
 Using headless mode fixes that problem.